MalefactorIX/Damage-Processing-System/Faust/RoE.md

     2d) Explosives without a raycast check are NOT allowed.
     2e) Must have a 5s cooldown per explosive fired or thrown.

 3) Proximity fuses (detonates in proximity to player) are not allowed for infantry weapons.
+Mines must have no more than 1 HP, must detonate or destroy nearby mines, and may not linger after detonation.

 4) Automatic weapons that fire explosives should not exceed a radius of 2.5 meters, RPM should not exceed 600, and explosions must deal reduced damage.